 Under no circumstances should you enter the building unless you are granted access by a staff member.

-Medication Collection: Please continue to queue at the Dispensary window between 9am and 6pm except for lunchtime when the dispensary is closed for lunch between 1.00pm and 2.30pm due to staff shortages
+Medication Collection: Please continue to queue at the Dispensary window between 9am and 6pm except for lunchtime when the dispensary is closed for lunch between 1.30pm and 2.30pm

 In line with Government guidance we request that all patients and visitors to the surgery wear a face covering during the COVID-19 pandemic.
 Please bring one with you.
 Thank you very much for your cooperation.